Art Therapy Graduate Programs with Course Information

 Students in master's programs complete coursework in:

 Most programs require courses in research methodology and some require a project or thesis.
 Students may also be required to complete a practicum.
 Students must hold at least a bachelor's degree in order to be admitted to these programs unless the program is a joint B.A./M.A. program.
 Prior coursework covering some psychology topics is required.
 The strongest candidates have bachelor's degrees in art or psychology.
 Students who already have a master's degree in a related field can pursue 1-year programs to fulfill the requirements to become a registered art therapist.

 Doctoral Programs in Art Therapy

 Doctoral programs in art therapy are not as common as master's degree programs.
-Doctoral programs require students to have a master's-level degree in art therapy before being admitted.
+Doctoral programs require students to have a master's degree in art therapy before being admitted.
 Additionally, candidates must have experience as an art therapist.
-Both professional doctoral programs and research doctoral programs are available in art therapy, and both types of programs take 2-3 years to complete.
+Both professional and research doctoral programs are available in art therapy, and both types of programs take 2-3 years to complete.

 Related to Art Therapy Graduate Programs

 - Recently Updated